we-like-parsers/pegen_experiments/docs/grammar.md

 purposes.

 ##### `( e )`
-Match e
+Match e.

 ##### `[ e ] or e?`
-Optinally match e
+Optinally match e.

 ##### `e*`
-Match zero or more occurences of e
+Match zero or more occurences of e.

 ##### `e+`
-Match one or more occurences of e
+Match one or more occurences of e.

 ##### `s.e+`
 Match one or more occurences of e, separated by s.
 The generated parse tree